 - Contextual Contradictions?
 Absolutely.
 One of the really awesome things about the Bible that is different from most “holy books” is its grounding in history and across history, and in culture and across cultures.
 The only way the Biblie could avoid contextual contradiction is if was written at one point in time to one culture.
 Thankfully for us, the Bible is multicultural so we can separate between cultural setting and message (again, unlike some other writings).

 - Substantial Contradictions?
 Maybe… let’s talk about this more.

 So what does this have to do with missions?
 I would like to suggest that the issue of Contradiction (whether it be in the Bible, Quran, Book of Mormon, Bhagavad Gita, or any other work that claims divine nature or authorship) is a waste of time.
 It tends to lead to a cycle of subjective gainsaying.
-It is true that, for example, the Muslim claim of the Quran is that it is eternally uncreated and was transmitted through something akin to automatic recitation… making it more open to critique regarding substantial contradictions.
+It is true that, for example, the Muslim claim of the Quran being eternally uncreated and transmitted through something akin to automatic recitation… makes it more open to critique regarding substantial contradictions.
 Still… if one does not see a contradiction, one will simply not see it.
 A healthier route is to appreciate and understand the contradictions.
 Sadly, labeling an issue as a contradiction shuts off the opportunity to learn and grow.

 - Study thyself… (media4lifeministries.com)

 - Discussion: Is God Contradictory? (inkedpen.wordpress.com)